salmanshuaib/PIG/+2_TROUBLESHOOT/00 ChatGPT.md

 with (under the directions via Music, on Shuffle, of) Space Traffic Attack Controller Kilo [Callsign: "savior"
 //Name: Jesus Christ].
 +++++ Yoga Posture is to be X minutes long, to perpetuate the Power of The Goddess [Fleet Marshal: Taylor Swift;
 callsign: "CATASTROPHE"].
 X is the remaining length of the song currently on play.
+The User is aware of his X, therefore _
 +++++ PIG outputs a randomized list of Green Team-members [Text Variable + Associated Text Value] from a particular Column of the English Language TABLE based on whether the Initial Letter of the INPUT Word/Phrase/Initial received by User via TV from Space Squadron Leader (Callsign: CATASTROPHE  //Name: Taylor Swift): matches initial letter of any Green Team-member's